stefanwest54/Face-Recognition-Access-System/README.md

 The system works as follows:
 1. The Arduino monitors for RFID presence.
 2. When a card is detected, Arduino sends the UID to the PC over serial.
-3. The PC approves or denies UID, if approved the PC activates the webcam and runs facial recognition using ArcFace (DeepFace).
+3. DeepFace then checks .json file for UID, if approved the PC activates the webcam and runs facial recognition using ArcFace (DeepFace).
    If denied, PC sends `DENIED` over serial for LED indication
 5. If the face matches an enrolled user above the configured threshold, access is granted and the PC sends `APPROVED` back to the Arduino.
 6. The Arduino provides LED feedback while powering solenoid lock for entry.